kaiaai/kaiaai/kaia_bringup/README.md

 - use your smartphone or PC to search for WiFi networks
 - find and connect to "KAIA-WIFI" network
 - using your smartphone or PC browser to open [http://192.168.4.1](http://192.168.4.1)
 - enter your WiFi network name (SSID), password and click Submit
+  - The WiFi network ESP32 is connecting to must be the same network where your Kaia.ai ROS2 PC is connected to
+  - The network also must not block its WiFi clients from connecting to each other.
+For example, your home WiFi network will likely work fine, but WiFi at a Starbucks will probably not work
+  - Important - your WiFi network must provide a strong and fast connection throughout your residence (or place of use).
+If your WiFi signal is not strong enough, consider using a WiFi repeater
+  - For security purposes, make sure your WiFi connection is encrypted using a strong password and a strong WiFi encryption protocol, e.g. WPA3 or WPA2.
+  - For best security, consider creating a dedicated WiFi network for your robot and your Kaia.ai ROS2 PC only, so that no other WiFi device (except the WiFi router) will receive robot network traffic - which, currently, runs unencrypted in ROS2 applications
-- your robot will attempt to connect to your WiFi network.
-If unsuccessful, the robot will re-start its KAIA-WIFI network, so you can retry entering the correct WIFI name and password
+- your robot will attempt to connect to your WiFi
+If unsuccessful, the robot will re-start its KAIA-WIFI network, so you can retry entering the correct WIFI name and password.
+Monitor your robot's ESP32 board LED blinking pattern to detect WiFi connection success or failure

-Once connected to your WiFi, the robot will then attempt connecting to your to your PC that is running the Kaia.ai ROS2 stack you have launched using the Docker image.
+- Once connected to your WiFi, the robot will connect automatically to your to your PC running the Kaia.ai ROS2 stack that you have launched using the Docker image
+If the connection fails, your EPS32 board will indicating the connection error using a corresponding LED blinking pattern and reboot after a delay.
+Please continue reading to learn how to debug ESP32 connection problems.

 ## Development
 If you are a developer adapting the Kaia.ai platform to your own robot, use this command to